Advancing Secondary Science Education thru Tetrahymena: Modules

-Modules are designed to be stand-alone lessons that fit into and compliment a life science curriculum.
+Modules are designed to be stand-alone lessons that fit into and complement a life science curriculum.
 The ASSET program ships all the equipment that is needed to complete the modules to the teacher in a reusable plastic container, at ASSET's expense.
 The teacher who requested the materials can use them for up to two weeks.
 At the end of the two weeks, the teacher uses a pre-paid return label to send the materials back in the same container.
 Some materials, such as live cells, may be sent separately to provide for a chance for the culture to be established in the teacher's classroom.

-Science Modules
+Science modules

 ASSET has created fifteen science modules, each of which addresses a particular topic relevant to life science education in United States school curricula.

-Cannibalism and Interspecific Predation
+Cannibalism and interspecific predation

 This module utilizes two species of Tetrahymena: Tetrahymena thermophilia and Tetrahymena vorax.
 In the lab, an extract, called stomatin, is made from the thermophilia, then placed into the vorax culture.
 There, it induces a transformation from the microstome form to the macrostome form in T. vorax.
 This transformation is most notable by a marked increase in the size of the cell (doubling or sometimes more), the resorption of the microstomal oral apparatus and the construction of a much larger macrostomal oral apparatus.
 This transformation allows the macrostomal T. vorax cells to prey on T. thermophilia, but also to cannibalize the microstomes of their own species.

-Science and Society Modules
+Science and society modules

 ASSET has also created five science and society modules, which are designed to integrate social studies and science education into one unit.